Gold & Silver Spot Price Tracker

 Gold

 The ultimate store of value for thousands of years.
-Gold spot prices are quoted 24/7 globally and are the most watched number in the precious metals world.
+Gold spot prices are quoted 24/7 globally.
 Most U.S. gold coins contain .900 or .9999 fine gold.
+The American Gold Eagle (1 oz) is the most widely traded gold coin in the United States.

 Silver